.NET HELP

 Install-Package IronPrint

 Alternatively, you can install it in your project using Visual Studio.
 Right-click on Solution Explorer and click Manage NuGet Package Manager for Solutions.
-In NuGet browse tab, search for IronPrint and then click install to add it to your project:
+In the NuGet browse tab, search for IronPrint and then click install to add it to your project:

-C# Print Statement (How It Works For Developers): Figure 3 - Install IronPrint using NuGet Package Manager by searching "ironprint" in the search bar of NuGet Package Manager, then selecting the project and clicking the Install button.
+C# Print Statement (How It Works For Developers): Figure 3 - Install IronPrint using NuGet Package Manager by searching ironprint in the search bar of NuGet Package Manager, then selecting the project and clicking the Install button.

 Why Consider IronPrint?